KrishP147/basic-alarm-app/README.md

 - Alarm settings are automatically saved to browser localStorage
 - Settings persist even when you close and reopen the browser
 - If backend is available, settings are also saved there

-### Alarm Sound
-- The app tries to play `alarm.mp3` when the alarm triggers
-- If the MP3 file is not available, it falls back to a beep sound using Web Audio API
 - The alarm will continue until you click "Dismiss"

 ### Backend Integration